A Homework Programme for Pacific school Students

 Aim of Dare to Succeed

-The aim of the programme is for these school students to better understand the importance of gaining good academic qualifications at school, in the hope that they can better focus on their current studies and aspire to undertake tertiary level study.
+The aim of the programme is for Pacific school students to better understand the importance of gaining good academic qualifications at school so that they can build a strong foundation on which to aspire to undertake tertiary level study, creating opportunities for success and excellence in the future.

 When the programme began in 2008, only students from Kings and Queens High Schools were involved, with monthly visits between the University mentors and the school students.
 In 2009 the programme expanded to include all Pacific secondary school students with a homework centre operating every Saturday morning from the Pacific Islands Centre.